aws/eks-anywhere/docs/content/en/docs/getting-started/local-environment/_index.md

       --provider docker > $CLUSTER_NAME.yaml
    ```

-   The command above creates a file named eksa-cluster.yaml with the contents below in the path where it is executed.
+   The command above creates a file named mgmt.yaml (if you used the provided example) with the contents below in the path where it is executed.
    The configuration specification is divided into two sections:

    * Cluster